MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-example.md

 ## Use declarative sections/directives and properly isolate INF

 First, Fabrikam reviews the [list of INF sections and directives](../install/using-a-universal-inf-file.md#which-inf-sections-are-invalid-in-a-universal-inf-file) that are invalid in DCH-compliant driver packages.
 During this exercise, Fabrikam notices that they're using many of these sections and directives in their driver package.

 Their driver INF registers a co-installer that applies platform-dependent settings and files.
-This means that the driver package is larger than it should be, and it is harder to service the driver when a bug affects only a subset of the OEM systems that ship the driver.
+This means that the driver package is larger than it should be, and it's harder to service the driver when a bug affects only a subset of the OEM systems that ship the driver.
 Also, most of the OEM-specific modifications are related to branding, so Fabrikam needs to update the driver package every time an OEM is added or when a minor issue affects a subset of OEM systems.

 Fabrikam removes the non-declarative sections and directives and uses the [InfVerif](../devtest/infverif.md) tool to verify that the new driver package's INF file follows the declarative INF requirement.